How to Turn On or Off Smooth Scrolling in Windows 11/10, Chrome, Edge, Firefox, and Opera?

 Step 5.
 Click on the Restart button to apply the changes.

-To revert the changes, select Default in the above step 4.
+To revert the changes, select Default in step 4 above.

 How to Enable Smooth Scrolling in Google Chrome?